Lucy Bakewell Audubon: Career

 It is said that Audubon, despite being "brought up in comfort", eventually "became a woman of towering strength in adversity."
 To support her family, Audubon sought an advance on her inheritance, acquiring $8,000 from her father.
 John James's lengthy absences, of course, were felt by the family, but Audubon served as the ultimate "breadwinner".
 She worked tirelessly to support her husband's success while caring for her sons, tutoring, and serving as a governess.
 Audubon was later hired to work for Jane Percy of Beech Woods, a plantation in what is now West Feliciana Parish in Louisiana.
 In this position, Audubon was recognized as "a woman of refinement and intelligence, a well-qualified and experienced teacher."
 She taught a number of students, all of which were from affluent areas in Feliciana.
 She was considered to be a "surrogate mother" for many of her students.

 John James is reported to have said: "My wife determined that my genius should prevail and that my final success as an ornithologist should become triumphant."
 She even managed to save $3,000 to send John James to Europe, as he was working to publish his most famous piece.
 For his second publication, Audubon traveled with John James and arranged for the engraving and publication of The Birds of America.
 Her support of his endeavors ultimately granted John James the ability to grow the family's wealth.
 It is said that, without Lucy Bakewell Audubon, John James Audubon would not have been as successful—if at all.

 Audubon also helped create and publish The Life of John James Audubon: The Naturalist, though it is largely credited to her husband.
 The original publication acknowledges that it was edited "by his widow".

 Death and legacy

 When John James died, Audubon returned to work at 70.
 Much like their father, Audubon's two sons experienced failed business ventures.
 Audubon, then, needed to support her family, again stepping up in order to serve everyone but herself.
 In a letter to a friend, Audubon said: "It does seem to me as if we were a doomed family, for all of us are in pecuniary difficulties more or less."

-Twenty-three years after John James, Audubon died at 86.
+Twenty-three years after the death of John James, Lucy Audubon died at the age of 87.
 She had been staying with her brother, Will, in Shelbyville, Kentucky.

 Though her husband is well remembered, Lucy Bakewell Audubon is often considered to be a large part of his success.
 She became the subject of a 1982 publication, Lucy Audubon: A Biography by Carolyn DeLatte.